amitsaha/amitsaha.github.io/content/notes/powershell.md

 # Environment variables

-Learn all about it [here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-6)

-## Examples

-Set an evnvironment variable from the command line or script:
+Set an environment variable from the command line or script:

 ```
 $Env:AWS_PROFILE = "profilename"